-All International students, scholars, and dependents who are a nonresident alien must file form 8843, even if you did not have any source of income for the current or previous year.
-Form 8843 must be filed for each family member who is in the US on an F-2 or J-2 visa.
+All International students, scholars, and dependents who are nonresident aliens must file form 8843, even if you did not have any source of income for the current or previous year.
+Form 8843 must be filed for each family member who is in the US on an F-2 or J-2 visa, as well.

 There is no monetary penalty for failure to file.
 However, in order to be compliant with federal regulations, you must file.

-The deadline for Federal and State tax form/return is April 15.
-If you do not need to file any other tax form/return besides form 8843, the deadline is June 15.
+The deadline for Federal and State tax form/return is, generally speaking, April 15.
+If you do not need to file only the form 8843, the deadline is June 15.

 If you need to file federal from/returns then you can mail the form 8843 with the federal forms to the Internal Revenue Service at:

 Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301-0215

 - The box for the Taxpayer Identification Number should be filled in with either a Social Security number or an Individual Tax Identification Number (ITIN).

 - If you do not have a SSN or ITIN, you may attach form W-7 and write down “Applied for” in the box.
 You are not required to apply for an ITIN; however, you will need an ITIN if you plan to claim any treaty benefits for tax purposes.
 If you do not apply for an SSN or ITIN, simply write "N/A" in the box, indicated that it is "Not Applicable."

 - Be sure to correctly fill in name and address.
 You name should be written as it appears on your passport.